AI Governance

 Building the AI Audit Trail

 Centralize AI interaction logs in your existing SIEM or log management platform.
 Treat AI tool access with the same logging rigor applied to EHR access.
-Set retention periods matching your HIPAA document retention policy (minimum six years for policies and procedures) [HIPAA 164.530(j)].
+Set retention periods matching your HIPAA Security Rule documentation retention requirement: minimum six years under 164.316(b)(2)(i).
 Monitor for anomalies: bulk data inputs, unusual access times, and interactions from unauthorized accounts.

+The audit fix.
 Enable and centralize audit logging for every approved AI tool within 14 days.
 (1) For each AI platform with a BAA, enable the highest available logging tier (admin logs, conversation logs, API call logs).
 (2) Configure log forwarding to your SIEM or centralized log platform.
-(3) Set retention to match your HIPAA retention policy (minimum six years).
+(3) Set retention to match your HIPAA Security Rule documentation retention requirement (minimum six years per 164.316(b)(2)(i)).
 (4) Establish a monthly review cadence for AI access anomalies: bulk data inputs, off-hours access, and interactions from non-authorized users.
 (5) Document logging configuration as HIPAA audit control evidence under 164.312(b).

 The five HIPAA AI violations described here share a common root cause: organizations adopted AI tools faster than they built governance infrastructure.
 The remedy is not blocking AI.
 It is governed adoption: BAAs for every tool processing PHI, de-identification validation before data enters any AI platform, human-in-the-loop controls for clinical AI output, verified subcontractor chains, and audit logging enabled from day one.
-Every enforcement action HHS OCR filed in 2025 cited risk assessment failures.
+Risk assessment failures appear as a recurring finding across HHS OCR enforcement actions and risk assessment deficiencies.
 Build the AI governance layer now or explain its absence to the auditor later.

 Frequently Asked Questions